vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...2_deep]media/[...1]media/_Docs.md

 ---
-description: This is the top-most element in the library used to group media elements and control the flow of media state.
+description: This is the top-most component in the library used to group media elements and control the flow of media state.
 ---

 ## Usage